joshuatbond/Renewable_Energy/README.md

 ![fig7-JB.png](image/README/1614191526868.png)

 The correlation results allowed me to see the degree of the relationship between the different variables, but I wanted to see if the electricity sources had any significant causal effect on the two costs.
-To achieve this I needed to perform a regression.
+To achieve this, I needed to perform a regression.
 The difference between correlation and regression is that the former captures the level of interrelation between two variables, while the latter is based on the causality of one variable on another.
 In addition, the correlation between two variables is the same for x and y as it is for y and x.
 In contrast, a regression will yield different results depending on whether you regress *x on y* or *y on x*.

 I decided I would use a linear regression, due to a shortage of time.
-This is one of the more basic regression types, but is still useful in drawing conclusions about data.
-To begin this process, I first needed to see the distribution of the variables to check for linearity normality because these are two of the primary assumptions of a linear regression.
+This is one of the more basic regression types but is still useful in drawing conclusions about data.
+To begin this process, I first needed to see the distribution of the variables to check for linearity and normality because these are two of the primary assumptions of a linear regression.

 ![fig8-JB.png](image/README/1614196213516.png)

 From the distribution visuals, I could see that several of the variables were skewed so I had to transform the data to make it more appropriate for my needs.
-To accomplish this, I performed a logarithmic transformation on the right-skewed variables, and a exponential transformation on coal since it was left-skewed.
-The intented effect of these transformations, is to dampen the effect that outliers have on the model performance.
+To accomplish this, I performed a logarithmic transformation on the right-skewed variables, and an exponential transformation on coal since it was left-skewed.
+The intended effect of these transformations is to dampen the effect that outliers have on the model performance.

 ![snip2-JB](image/README/1614197297082.png)

 This resulted in more normally distributed data.

-*(note: I must concede that a simple linear regression was likely not the best type to be used on this data since non-linear relationships were present along with other complications that were not completely resolved by transforming the data (i.e. multicollinearity, endogeneity, omitted variable bias, etc.).
+*(note: I must concede that a simple linear regression was likely not the best type to be used on this data since non-linear relationships were present along with other complications that were not completely resolved by transforming the data (i.e., multicollinearity, endogeneity, omitted variable bias, etc.).
 That being said, I feel it provided some basic insight into the causal relationship the source variables have on the dependent cost variables.
 A greater understanding could be attained by modifying the regression model, and/or using a more appropriate/sophisticated regression model.)*

 ![fig9-JB.png](image/README/1614196224340.png)

 The next step was to perform the regressions.

 I started by regressing *all* electricity generation sources on the two different costs.
-The first regression involved electricity cost (to end user).
 In regression analysis, the R-squared coefficient (the coefficient of determination) measures the goodness of fit for the model.
 In other words, it measures what proportion of the variability in the dependent variable can be explained by the independent (explanatory) variables in the model.
 The adjusted R-squared coefficient takes this a step further.
 It measures the total variability explained by the model, while also taking into consideration the number of variables in the model.
 This is because as you include additional variables in the model, the R-squared increases.
 Therefore, it is thought that since the adjusted R-squared penalizes the excessive use of variables, it is the more accurate of the two.
 Additionally, one should also consider the statistical significance of each coefficient among several other factors when determining the performance of a regression model.
 But for the sake of simplicity, I focused primarily on the adjusted R-squared value in this case.

 ![reg1.png](image/README/1614198090839.png)